Ensure adequate knowledge for a safe Halloween. From fire safety to allergy awareness, these Halloween safety tips will keep you and your family safe.

 For further information on tracking food allergens for the safety of those around you, check out Lumiform’s Food Allergy Checklist and use it to guide you through preparing treats for the big night.

-As for candy safety in general, there are many small steps that can be taken for huge reasons; The Toronto Star warn us that every year, there are reports of horrible and dangerous attempts of violence against young ones by disguising items like pins, nails, needles, and even razor blades inside children’s Halloween candy.
+As for candy safety in general, there are many small steps that can be taken for huge reasons; The Toronto Star warns us that every year, there are reports of horrible and dangerous attempts of violence against young ones by disguising items like pins, nails, needles, and even razor blades inside children’s Halloween candy.
 Police everywhere remind and urge parents to check their children’s candy before letting them go through their bags and eating their Halloween earnings.
 They say that even if a piece of candy looks slightly discolored, or to more obvious signs of tampering like small holes or tears, to retrieve it immediately and contact your local police department for further investigation.
 These invaluable Halloween safety tips will ensure no child becomes sick or harmed by their candy.

 There are risks to walking at night that apply to any time of year, not just Halloween, but with so many people and traffic on October 31st, it is especially important that kids know the dangers that come with the territory and remember that safety should be their number one priority.
 Teach your kids the following Halloween safety tips, especially if you will not be accompanying them on Halloween night, as provided by healthychildren.org: